 Headless WordPress comes with great responsibility.
 The site created in this certain way will achieve amazing performance results but at the expense of something else.

 In different cases, specific solutions will work better than the other.
 The question is – what your website really needs?
 Do you want to score high on Google Insights, prioritise extendibility and recycle the same content in multiple environments?
 Go headless.
 Maybe you would love to have a static website with additional plugin functionality and low maintenance costs?
 Standard WordPress is something for you.
-When it comes to picking a technology, tell your developers team what do you need, and they will tell you exactly what would suit your idea best.
+When it comes to picking a technology, tell your web development agency what you need, and they will tell you which technology would suit you best.